boochow/hvcc_loguesdk_v1/README.md

 ### Parameters

-Any `[r]` object whose variable name does not match the ones described above but includes the `@hv_param` parameter is recognized as an oscillator parameter.
+Any `[r]` object whose variable name does not match those described above but includes the `@hv_param` parameter is recognized as an oscillator parameter.
 Up to six oscillator parameters can be used.

-### Specifying parameter slot number
+#### Specifying Parameter Slot Number

-Optionally, you can specify the parameter slot by adding a prefix `_N_` (where N is the parameter slot number from 1 to 6) to the variable name.
-The string without the prefix is used as the variable name on the synthesizer's display.
+Optionally, you can specify the parameter slot by adding a prefix `_N_` (where N is a number from 1 to 6) to the variable name.
+The remainder of the name is used as the variable name on the synthesizer’s display.
 For example, the variable name `_3_ratio` assigns the parameter "ratio" to slot 3.

-### Receiving floating-point values
+#### Receiving Floating-Point Values

 By default, all variables receive raw integer values from the logue SDK API.
 You can specify minimum and maximum values, which must be between -100 and 100.

-A variable name with the postfix `_f` receives floating-point values between 0.0 and 1.0 (mapped from integer values between 0 and 100).
+A variable with the postfix `_f` receives floating-point values between 0.0 and 1.0 (mapped from integer values between 0 and 100).
 You can optionally specify the minimum, maximum, and default values using the syntax:

 ```
 [r varname @hv_param min max default]